Mathys-R/ZestView/README.md

 # ZestView
-College project in order to create a video platform
+College project in order to create a video platform.